Reaching out to youth in need

 “It’s really rewarding to see someone I’ve been working with interacting better, getting along with their family, or experiencing less anxiety,” he says.

-Nixon will complete his master’s in counseling psychology at Northwest University next summer, followed by his doctorate in three years.
+Nixon completed his master’s in counseling psychology at Northwest University summer of 2017, followed by his doctorate in three years.